PNP Nomination from Kenya: Your Backup Route When CRS Isn't Enough

 What a PNP Nomination Actually Does

 Canada has two tiers of Express Entry selection.
 The federal government runs draws from the main pool based on CRS scores.
 Provincial governments run their own streams and can nominate candidates directly.
-If you get nominated by a province, IRCC awards you a 600-point CRS bonus — making you essentially guaranteed to receive an Invitation to Apply in the next federal draw.
+If you get nominated by a province, IRCC awards you a 600-point CRS bonus — usually placing you above federal draw cut-offs, but not guaranteeing an Invitation to Apply in any specific draw.

 Provinces need workers for specific sectors.
 They have their own streams, their own eligibility criteria, and their own expressions of interest (EOI) systems.
 Many of these streams are linked to Express Entry, meaning you must have a valid Express Entry profile to apply.
 Others are non-Express Entry and have their own application process entirely.